awsdocs/amazon-elasticache-docs/doc_source/memcache/SubnetGroups.md

 This section covers how to create and leverage subnets and subnet groups to manage access to your ElastiCache resources\.

-For more information about subnet group usage in an Amazon VPC environment, see [Step 2: Authorize Access](GettingStarted.AuthorizeAccess.md)\.
+For more information about subnet group usage in an Amazon VPC environment, see [Authorize Access](GettingStarted.AuthorizeAccess.md)\.

 **Topics**
 + [Creating a Subnet Group](SubnetGroups.Creating.md)